PhD – Wildlife Ecology

-Kris is an amphibian and reptile conservation biologist, with research interests in habitat relationships, community interactions, behavioral ecology, refinement of field and statistical techniques, and environmental outreach.
+Kris is an amphibian and reptile conservation biologist, with research interests in behavior, ecology, and conservation detection dogs.
 Her work on the Blue-Spotted Salamander complex has aided in the conservation of vernal pool amphibians in Maine, and her work on the movement and habitat use of suburban Wood Frogs more directly investigates the persistence of amphibians in developed areas.
-Kris addresses stakeholder concerns using field techniques combined ecological models to produce science needed to inform land managers.

 Kris earned her BS in Biology from the University of Massachusetts at Amherst, her MS in Wildlife Ecology and Conservation from the University of Florida, and her PhD in Wildlife Ecology from the University of Maine in Orono.
 She was a teaching fellow at the University of Virginia’s College at Wise and a Post-Doctoral Researcher at the University of Maine.